Pyrole-2002/OG_Vault/Competitive Programming/Data Structures/Trees/Disjoint Set Union.md

 	- `find_set(v)` : returns the representative (leader) of the set that contains the element $v$.
 This leader is an element of the corresponding set.
 It is selected in each set by the data structure itself and may change after `union_sets(a, b)` is called.
 This leader can be used to check if two elements are part of the same set or not. $a$ and $b$ are in the exact same set if `find_set(a) == find_set(b)`.
 Otherwise, they are in different sets.
 - The DSU data structure allows us to do each of these operations in almost $O(1)$ time.
 - There also exists an alternative structure of DSU which has a slower average complexity of $O(\log n)$, but can be more powerful than the regular DSU.
+In the following image, you can see the representation of such trees: